-Confirm delivery of your file transfers with download notifications, control access with password protection and set link expiration to encourage immediate downloads.
+Confirm delivery of your file transfers with download notifications, control access with password protection and set link expiry to encourage immediate downloads.

 Choose a background image or add your logo to customise your transfer download page.
 And, coming soon, you’ll be able to customise the links for your file transfers.

 Dropbox Transfer is a great way to share large files that you don’t need to collaborate on or don’t want recipients to edit.
 You can send any file stored in your Dropbox account – or you can skip adding files or checking that you have enough space.
 Your recipient doesn’t need an account to receive the files you’ve transferred.
 And you can confirm delivery with notifications and see exactly how many times a file is downloaded.